1987 FIFA U-16 World Championship

-The 1987 FIFA U-16 World Championship, the second edition of the tournament, was hosted by Canada and held in the cities of Montreal, Saint John, St. John's, and Toronto between 12 July and 25 July 1987.
+The 1987 FIFA U-16 World Championship, the second edition of the tournament, was hosted by Canada and held in the cities of Montreal, Saint John, St. John's, and Toronto between 12 and 25 July 1987.
 Players born after 1 August 1970 could participate in this tournament.

 Venues

 The cities of Montreal, Saint John, St. John's, and Toronto hosted tournament matches.

 Qualified teams

 Squads

 For full squad lists for the 1987 U-16 World Championship see 1987 FIFA U-16 World Championship Squads.